pwwang/pipen/docs/configure-a-pipeline.md

 - `proc` defines the base running profile for processes in this pipeline.
 [All the properties][2] of a process can be set here, but just some common one are recommended.
 Obviously, `input` is not suitable to be set here, except some extreme cases.
 - `profiles` defines some profiles that may be shared by the processes.
 To use a profile, just specify the profile name to `run`: `PyPPL(config).start(process).run(<profile>)`.

-!!! info
-    Settings for `profiles` are actually the same as for `proc`.
-They just make you easy to switch the profiles back and forth.
-For example, you want to run with sge runner this time, but ssh runner next time, what you need to do is just change from `...run("profile_sge")` to `...run("profile_ssh")`

 !!! note
     You may also use the runner name as a profile.
 That means, following profiles are implied in the configuration:
     ```json
     {
         "sge"  : {"runner": "sge"},